Agriculture Victoria Planning and Advisory Service

 Assistance for agricultural landholders includes:

-• Linking to their council planning department and participating in pre-application meetings with council and other planning authorities to guide them on agriculture land use planning requirements.
+• linking to their council planning department and participating in pre-application meetings with the council and other planning authorities to guide them on agriculture land use planning requirements

-• Providing access to farming systems information and experience via Agriculture Victoria’s extensive state-wide network.
+• providing access to farming systems information and experience via Agriculture Victoria’s extensive statewide network.
+Note that the Advisory Service cannot write application materials for proponents

-• Linking to information and online tools, including eGuides and Agriculture Victoria’s Navigating Farm Developments online planning tool.
+• linking to information and online tools, includin eGuides and Agriculture Victoria’s Navigating Farm Developments online planning tool.

 Where do I begin?

-• Before commencing any use and development, it is advised to contact your local council planning department to discuss what permissions may be required as part of your proposal.
+• Before beginning any use and development, it is advised to contact your local council planning department to discuss what permissions may be required as part of your proposal.

 • You can find your local council on the Vic Councils website.